cta-observatory/flexIRF/README.md

 make
 ```

-Although we DON'T recommend it, if you want to link generated libraries into your "/usr/local/share" do:
+Although we DON'T recommend it, if you want to link generated libraries into your "/usr/local/share" do (sudo) make install.
-(sudo) make install

 Documentation
 --------------